-Meetings and special functions are held each year where members have an opportunity to meet and hear from students and faculty about the programs taking place at the College.
+Meetings and special functions held each year allow members to meet and hear from students and faculty about the programs of the College.

-Gifts to the Foundation are tax deductible and go toward student scholarships, faculty creative teaching grants and special needs of the College as determined by the Foundation Board of Directors.
+Gifts to the Foundation are tax deductible and go toward student scholarships, faculty creative teaching grants and special needs of the college as determined by the Foundation Board of Directors.

-The Foundation will assist prospective donors in making bequests, planning trust and will arrangements for the Foundation.
+The Foundation will assist prospective donors in making bequests, and planning trust and will arrangements for the Foundation.

 OFFICERS